bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 **Using my Example Frontend**

-If you'd rather skip ahead and work with a finished product, go ahead and replace your `app` directory with my `app` from [my GitHub](https://github.com/bfriel/crunchy-vs-smooth/tree/master/app), change into the directory, and then install the dependencies.
+If you'd rather skip ahead and work with a finished product, go ahead and replace your `app` directory with the `app` from [my GitHub](https://github.com/bfriel/crunchy-vs-smooth/tree/master/app), change into the directory, and then install the dependencies.

 ```bash
 cd app